- About

 - Creative potential, imagination, and effectiveness of the proposed project.

-- Anticipated value of the residency project for the composer’s artistic work and ensemble and/or designated community.
+- The anticipated value of the residency project for both the composer’s artistic work and the ensemble and/or designated Minnesota community.

 Notification

-The panelists’ decision is final and will be announced in July 2023.
-Results will be posted on ACF’s website and applicants will be notified by email.
-After the 2023 McKnight Fellowships for Composers and Visiting Composer Residencies are announced, all applicants will have the opportunity to set up a phone appointment with the Director of Artist Support for comments from the panelists.
+The panelists’ decision is final and will be announced in late January 2025.
+Results will be posted on ACF’s website, and applicants will be notified by email.
+After the 2025 McKnight Visiting Composer Residencies are announced, all applicants can set up a 15-minute feedback session with an ACF staff member.

 How to Apply